LESTEBANRR/Java-SE-Course/README.md

 # JavaCourse
-This is a repository to set all the content learned form the java course and practice the skills of Git &amp; GitHub
+This is a repository to set all the content learned from the java course and practice the skills of Git &amp; GitHub